zilinissleepin/freqtrade/docs/telegram-usage.md

 |----------|-------------|
 | **System commands**
 | `/start` | Starts the trader
+| `/pause` | Pause the trader.
+Gracefully handle open trades according to their rules.
+Do not enter new positions.
 | `/stop` | Stops the trader
 | `/stopbuy | /stopentry` | Stops the trader from opening new trades.
 Gracefully closes open trades according to their rules.
 | `/reload_config` | Reloads the configuration file